kuzzleio/documentation-old/src/elasticsearch-cookbook/data-insertion/index.md

 # Data Insertion

-We will add the `?pretty` keyword to requests in order to get human-readable outputs.
+We use the `?pretty` keyword to get human-readable outputs from our requests.

 ---

 ## Creating a Mapping

-We will provide Elasticsearch with a mapping (RDBM: schema) of the data we want to index.
+We will provide Elasticsearch with a mapping (RDBM: schema) for the data we want to index.
 Here we create a new document `type` (RDBM: table) called `blogpost` with 6 fields (RDBM: columns).

 <aside class="warning">
-  The mapping is not mandatory, but if you don't define it before pushing data to Elasticsearch, Elasticsearch will infer a mapping for each field based on its content.
+  The mapping is not mandatory, but if you don't define it before pushing data to Elasticsearch, Elasticsearch will infer the mapping for each field based on its content.
   Once defined, the field type cannot be changed.
 </aside>